Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

  ### Readfile.cpp and File Input Notes

 Implementation, currently, requires reading a single filename (.txt) from the command-line in order to process.
-If this particular design is undesirable, very quick changes to main.cpp, pokerCompare.cpp, and pokerCompare.h will be required.
+If this particular design is undesirable, very quick changes to main.cpp, pokerCore.cpp, and pokerCore.h will be required.
 Notably, for main.cpp changing what is passed into the main function will require changes according to how you wish to redesign reading in a pair of hands.
-For pokerCompare.cpp and pokerCompare.h, changes to several functions (e.g., "currentRound") will require redesigns for your desired needs.
+For pokerCore.cpp and pokerCore.h, changes to several functions (e.g., "currentRound") will require redesigns for your desired needs.
-I could not account for all possible ways one would wish to integrate this module, so the most I can provide is the three particular files that would need some quick redesigns in order to integrate with a particular way of hand input, result output, and/or usage of the pokerCompare class as a whole.
+I could not account for all possible ways one would wish to integrate this module, so the most I can provide is the three particular files that would need some quick redesigns in order to integrate with a particular way of hand input, result output, and/or usage of the pokerCore class as a whole.

 Also, the current implementation will only detect valid ".txt" files that exist within the same directory as the executable.
 Since file input was an add-on feature, it was designed to be